Faculty and Staff

 She is a member of numerous professional associations and seven academic honor societies.
 Her ongoing research interests include poverty, development, and prosperity in Alabama and the US South - and the economy, politics, and development of the Southern Black Belt.

 Amelia graduated with high honors from Samford University in 2002 with a Bachelor of Arts in Sociology (and a minor in Christianity, Women and Leadership Studies) and Auburn University in 2006 with a Masters of Public Administration (and graduate minor in Economic Development).
-She and her husband, Seth, live in Opelika, her hometown.
+She and her husband, Seth and daughter Morgan, live in Opelika, her hometown.